BlueKYGirl/counting_sheep/README.md

 3. Which sleep habits and behaviors, collectively known as "sleep hygeine," are best at inducing REM and deep sleep?
 4. Is there an easily-reproducible formula of one sleep supplement combined with one sleep hygeine behavior that, done nightly, can increase the amount of time I spend in REM and deep sleep?

 For this particular project, REM and deep sleep will be singled out.
 Early informal investigations of my sleep tracking data on my Watch showed that I do not spend as much time in REM and deep sleep as other healthy adults my age.
-According to Healthline, most adults spend 20-25% of their sleep in REM, or rapid eye movement sleep, and 13-23% in deep sleep, where physical healing and memory formation takes place.
+According to Healthline, most adults spend 20-25% of their sleep time in REM, or rapid eye movement sleep, and 13-23% in deep sleep, where physical healing, learning, and memory formation takes place.

 Since I am very rarely at those numbers, my focus will be on the supplements and behaviors that correlate with the highest percentages from my Watch data.
 At this time, I am not over any of the recommended percentages in any recorded metrics.